Nukesor/selfhosted-gaming/content/garrys_mod/_index.md

 +++
 title = "Garry's Mod"
 sort_by = "weight"
-insert_anchor_links = "right"
+date = 2020-06-28

+[taxonomies]
+tags = ["garrys mod", "server-setup"] categories = ["fps", "first-person-shooter", "fun"] authors = ["Arne Beer"]
 +++

-# Garry's Mod

-Valve's game servers are know to not be the most user interface friendly ones.
+Valve's game servers are not known to have the most user friendly interfaces and documentation.
 This main article will give you an idea on how to setup up a Garry's Mod server.

-Information to specific game modes, as well as configurations and server commands can be found in their respective sub-category.
+Mods and specific game modes have their own section and can be found either via the navigation or our search function.

 ## Prerequisites